Robert Freeman Asleson

 Robert Freeman Asleson (October 11, 1935 – July 22, 2010) was an American publisher who was a major contributor to the publishing, library and information industries.
-He led a number of key information companies as they evolved from print, to microfilm, to mainframe, to CD-ROM and then eventually to web based databases.
+He led a number of information companies as they evolved from print, to microfilm, to mainframe, to CD-ROM and then eventually to web based databases.
 He also brought professional management to entrepreneurial library companies.

-Some of these organizations are now among the titans of the library industry.
+Biography

 Asleson was born in New Ulm, Minnesota, to Raymond Asleson and Florence Elvina Anderson.
 Three of his four grandparents were Norwegian emigrants.
 He attended the University of Minnesota, receiving a bachelor's degree followed by a master's degree in industrial engineering in 1958.
 In 1961, he received a law degree from George Washington University Law School.
 He also served in the Navy ROTC during college and was on active duty from 1958 to 1961.

 His connection with the information industry began in 1961 as a sales representative with the Xerox Corporation.
 In 1964, he became Manager of Sales Promotion at University Microfilms International (UMI) which had been acquired by Xerox in 1961.
-UMI was a pioneer in the field of micropublishing, and one of the most significant players in the field.
+UMI was a pioneer in the field of micropublishing.
 In 1990 Eugene B. Power, the founder of UMI, acknowledged Asleson's pioneering role in setting up sales and marketing for the company.
 In 1967, Asleson became president of UMI.
-The company later became ProQuest, It remains one of the largest vendors in the field with revenues in excess of $350m (2010) and more than 2 billion pages of archival materials.
+The company later became ProQuest.
+It became one of the largest vendors in the field.

 In 1976 Asleson left UMI to become president of R.R.
 Bowker, a reference-book publisher in New York.
-As the publisher of Books-in-Print and Serials-in-Print Bowker held a pivotal role in cataloging publishing output.
+As the publisher of Books-in-Print and Serials-in-Print Bowker held a role in cataloging publishing output.
 This corporation now trades also under the ProQuest brand.